PavelMatua/LinqToMoz/README.md

 var linkMetrics = service.QueryLinkMetrics();
 ```
-These variables hold the type of QueryableMozData which implement the IQueryable interface, so don't forget include System.Linq namespace
+These variables hold the type of QueryableMozData which implement the IQueryable interface, so don't forget to include System.Linq namespace

 ## Example